sbarex/QLTest/README.md

 4. External links inside a WKWebView are open on the Quick Look preview and not in the default browser.

-5. `NSWorkspace.shared.open` always fail.
-On the Console this is the log:
+5. ~~`NSWorkspace.shared.open` always fail.
+On the Console this is the log:~~

 `
 Launch Services generated an error at +[_LSRemoteOpenCall(PrivateCSUIAInterface) invokeWithXPCConnection:object:]:455, converting to OSStatus -54: Error Domain=NSOSStatusErrorDomain Code=-54 "The sandbox profile of this process is missing "(allow lsopen)", so it cannot invoke Launch Services' open API."
 UserInfo={NSDebugDescription=The sandbox profile of this process is missing "(allow lsopen)", so it cannot invoke Launch Services' open API., _LSLine=455, _LSFunction=+[_LSRemoteOpenCall(PrivateCSUIAInterface) invokeWithXPCConnection:object:]}
 `
-In this example application `NSWorkspace.shared.open` is used to open the external link on the default browser.
+In this example application `NSWorkspace.shared.open` is used to open the external link on the default browser. **Apple reports this is the correct behavior.**

 5. On a WKWebView internal link works with a delay between click and the scroll to the destination anchor.
 During the pause the console show a warning about Quick Look Preview do not allow first responder view.